kestrelm/Creature_Godot/README.md

 ### Godot 3 Sample Project/Demo

 There is a sample **Demo Project** for **Godot 3** located [here](<https://github.com/kestrelm/Creature_Godot/tree/master/creaturegodot3/Godot3Demo>) In it, there are a couple of simple scripts in both **GDScript** and Godot **VisualScript** format showing you how to drive the **Creature** characters using the runtimes.
 They demonstrate basic animation blending/switching as well as Skin/Item swapping.

-### Getting Started

-An introductory video tutorial about using the plugin is [here](https://youtu.bejkjWR21lAqY)

-### Animation Player / Animation Properties

-Watch this tutorial to learn how to manipulate/playback a Creature Godot object with Godot's AnimationPlayer node [here](https://youtu.be/afSObHcj9O8)

 ## Compilation & Installation